whisthq/whist/host-setup/README.md

 ./run_local_mandelbox_image.sh base
 ```

-- If `./setup_host.sh` fails with the error `Unable to locate credentials`, run `aws configure` and then rerun the script.
+⚠️ If `./setup_host.sh` fails with the error `Unable to locate credentials`, run `aws configure` and then rerun the script.
 Enter your AWS credentials for the access key and secret key; for the region, use **us-east-1**.

+⚠️ If the `./build_mandelbox_image.sh base` command fails due to apt being unable to fetch some archives (e.g. error: `E: Unable to fetch some archives, maybe run apt-get update or try with --fix-missing?`), call `docker system prune -af` first, then run `./build_mandelbox_image.sh base` again.

 - Start a Fractal protocol client to connect to the Fractal protocol server running on your instance by following the instructions in [`protocol/client/README.md`](https://github.com/fractal/fractal/blob/dev/protocol/client/README.md).
 If a window pops up that streams the Fractal base application, which is currently **xterm**, then you are all set!